maxivak/docker-builder/readme.md

 Build types:
 * 'none' - no build required
 * 'Dockerfile' - using Dockerfile and docker build command
-* 'chef' - using Chef provisioning
+* 'chef' - using Chef provisioning (gem chef-provisioning-docker)
+* 'packer' - using Packer tool

 # Chef provisioning